ionic-team/ionic-docs/docs/theming/dark-mode.md

 ### Manually Toggle Dark Mode

-In addition to calling `toggleDarkTheme()` when the app loads and when the media query changes, the `toggleDarkTheme()` function could be called by the app, such as when a user changes a toggle, to switch between the light and dark themes:
+In addition to adding the `dark` class to the `<body>` when the media query changes, the class can be added by the app, such as when a user changes a toggle, to switch between the light and dark themes:

 import ManualDarkMode from '@site/static/usage/v7/theming/manual-dark-mode/index.md';